 Enter an IPv4 address (or 10,000) below and hit "Look Up IP Addresses" to find a general geographic area or city the IP is registered to.
 Any non-IP text is stripped, so feel free to just paste your whole log file, netstat output, or whatever pile of plain text that includes some IPs you want to check (as long as it's less than 2MB).

 ip2geo.org is maintained and run by me, Josh.
 Hi.
-If this tool was helpful, feel free to say hello — or help contribute to hosting if this really saved the day.
+If this tool was helpful, feel free to say hello — or help cover hosting costs if the free tools saved the day.

 Ever been on the wrong end of a distributed probe hammering away at your email server, SSH port, or some other exposed service?
 It's chaos.
 Logs scroll by like a waterfall, and your tools?
 They're powerful, sure — but not exactly friendly when you're trying to make sense of hundreds of connections in real time.